DNA64/3GDP/README.md

 ## About

-After testing phasebanddowngrader by pH and not having any success I decided to skip using his script and start fresh using the GeoHotz bspatch method which I applied to the ICE2_02.28.00.fls file, the end results were success!
-I have therefore decided to write my own script, as I felt pH left out some very important features from his.
+After testing phasebanddowngrader by pH (Pedro Henrique Franceschi) and not having any success I decided to skip using his script and start fresh using the GeoHotz bspatch method which I applied to the ICE2_02.28.00.fls file, the end results were success!
+I have therefore decided to write my own script, as I felt pH left out some critical features from his.
 I also tried "DownBB" with no success, and felt that there was not enough documentation for any of these tools.
 Comments by several users that tried and failed seemed to support my theory.

+I submitted 3GDP to BigBoss for hosting but he decided not to host it because it was a command line utility and both Dustin Howett "DHowett" and w1kedZ were working on FuzzyBand, a GUI downgrader which would eventually be released.
+3GDP is still to this day superior to FuzzyBand, fortunately the team took my advice and implemented some of my suggestions which fixed at least one major bug.
+Unfortunately, they didn't added automatic unlocking as I had done in 3GDP.

 ## Instructions